 - Prefer used instead of new.

-- If you can, do it and grow it yourself.
+- If you can, do home projects or grow food yourself.

 - Self-insure whenever possible.